SparrowTek/PodcastIndexKit/README.md

 ## Note

 This package requires a [PodcastIndex API key](https://api.podcastindex.org).
 This package currently only supports API read endpoints.
 API write endpoints are not supported.
+Not all endpoints have been tested yet.
+If you find any bugs please open a PR.